 “Drawing from direct observation” specifically means drawing from what you see in real life, including people, objects and or spaces directly around you.
 Drawings that are copied from photographs, posters, or another person’s artwork are not considered to be observational drawings.

 Your portfolio is a critical portion of your application to Moore College of Art & Design.
 You are highly encouraged to present your portfolio in person during your campus visit and meeting with your admissions counselor, so that you may have an opportunity to discuss your ideas and artistic motivation.
-If you live over 100 miles from Philadelphia, digital images may be submitted through Slideroom.
+Digital images may be submitted through Slideroom.
 Be sure to include an image inventory that lists title, medium and dimensions.
 You may also have your portfolio reviewed by an admissions counselor or faculty member during a National Portfolio Day event near you.

 National Portfolio Days near you.